NicolaFerracin/check-gdrive-files/README.md

 # Check GDrive Files

-Node.js script to check if files in a given directory are found or not on the authenticated Google Drive storage.
+Node.js script to check if files in a given directory are found or not on the authenticated Google Drive.

-The script has been written for a personal need as I was changing backup strategy from Amazon Drive to Google Drive and was unsure of what files I had alredy uploaded and to check for duplicate files present in different folders.
+The script has been written for a personal need as I was changing backup strategy from Amazon Drive to Google Drive and was unsure of what files I had alredy uploaded and to check for duplicates.

 ## How it works

-This script uses the `googleapis` npm package to authenticate the user to they GDrive account and execute queries against the storage.
+This script uses the [`googleapis` npm package](https://www.npmjs.com/package/googleapis) to authenticate the user to their GDrive account and execute queries against it.

 The input is either a file or a directory.
-In case of directories, they will scanned recursively until all the files get checked.
+In case of directories, they will scanned recursively.

+Based on the usage of the [options](#options) The script will either:

-The script will either output the list of files in 2 files or copy the files into 2 separate categories, based on the usage of the [options](#options).
+- output the list of files in 2 files (`found.txt` / `not_found.txt`) or
+- copy the local files into 2 separate directories (`found` / `not_found`)

 During authentication the script will generate the `token.json` file that will be used for future executions to avoid re-authenticating.